What is Waldorf Education?

 Are you wondering what is Waldorf education?
 What makes it different from other teaching philosophies?
 Many people talk about this type of education but there are many others who don’t know exactly what it is.
 That’s okay – we’ll dive into what it is below!

 Waldorf education was founded by Rudolph Steiner in 1919 in Germany, it is also known as Steiner education.
 Steiner looked at child development in 3 stages.
-Early childhood included children up to age 7 who learn through hands on activities and imitation.
-The middle childhood or elementary years is from 7-14 focuses on creative learning.
-While secondary students age 14 and up focus on academics particularly abstract concepts.
+Early childhood included children up to age 7 who learn through hands-on activities and imitation.
+The middle childhood or elementary years are from 7-14 and focuses on creative learning.
+While secondary students aged 14 and up focus on academics particularly abstract concepts.

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.